vignif/ros-example/README.md

 - A json file is parsed and propagated as an API request.
 The API response is handled and stored in the db.
 The user can append cities to the json file, and their information will be processed at startup time.

-If the json file is not present or empty, it will be skipped.
+It will be skipped if the JSON file is not present or empty.

 2. `Manager.launch` spins the following nodes:
 - `geo_manager`